1001 - Public Communications

 Pursuant to Iowa law, the board has determined certain records need to be confidential as their disclosure could jeopardize the safety of persons or property and include, but are not limited to, the following:

-1. Security and emergency plans and procedures;
+1. Security procedures;

-2. Emergency preparedness procedures and response protocols;
+2. Emergency preparedness procedures;

 3. Evacuation procedures;